wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    DLV aggressive negative caching [RFC5074] is an implementation of NSEC aggressive negative caching which targets DLV domain names.

-Fujiwara, et al.        Expires December 17, 2016               [Page 7]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

-   NSEC only aggressive negative caching is easier to implement NSEC/ NSEC3 aggressive negative caching (full implantation) because NSEC3 handling is hard to implement.
+   NSEC only aggressive negative caching is easier to implement NSEC/ NSEC3 aggressive negative caching (full implementation) because NSEC3 handling is hard to implement.
+[TODO: This says, x is easier to implemtnt, because y is hard to implement. -- Add detail, or otherwise fix.]

    Root only aggressive negative caching is also possible.
 It uses NSEC and RRSIG resource records whose signer domain name is root.

-   [I-D.wkumari-dnsop-cheese-shop] proposed root only aggressive negative caching in order to decrease defects and standardize fast.
+   [I-D.wkumari-dnsop-cheese-shop] proposed root only aggressive negative caching in order to decrease defects and standardize quickly.
+The root zone has certain properties that make it a special
+   case: It is DNSSEC signed and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there are no corner cases such as wildcards.
+Because of these properties, [TODO: Sorry; i'm not sure what to fill in here.]

 6.2.
 Aggressive negative caching flag idea